David Stenn: Film preservation

 Stenn is a passionate and generous supporter of film preservation, an activity that grew out of his discovery, while researching his Clara Bow biography, that more than two-thirds of her silent films were believed to either no longer exist, or to survive only on unstable nitrate film stock.
 His search for Bow's lost or endangered films has resulted in the location and/or preservation of at least twenty-five titles, with Stenn personally funding the restoration of four Bow features: Parisian Love (1925), Mantrap (1926) and The Saturday Night Kid (1929) at the UCLA Film and Television Archive; and Capital Punishment (1925) at the Library of Congress.
 Stenn has also been active in tracking down other films previously thought to have been lost, including at least one dozen short films featuring silent screen child star Baby Peggy; the feature The Letter (1929), starring theatrical legend Jeanne Eagels; and most recently, the original twelve-reel version of director James Whale's The Road Back (1937), which had been cut by almost thirty minutes after its original release at the behest of Nazi Germany.
 Preserved by the Library of Congress with funds from Martin Scorsese's Film Foundation, this restored version of The Road Back premiered at the Berlinale (Berlin International Film Festival) in February 2016.
-Stenn also has served since 2009 on the Board of the Film Department at the Museum of Modern Art (MoMA) in New York, and is also a member of the Board of Advisors of the UCLA Film and Television Archive and the Board of Trustees at the George Eastman Museum in Rochester, New York.
+Stenn also has served since 2009 on the Board of the Film Department at the Museum of Modern Art (MoMA) in New York and is also a member of the Board of Advisors of the UCLA Film and Television Archive.